-- 53. Welcomes the report of the twenty-eighth Meeting of States Parties to the Convention;5 - 54.
-Notes that the twenty-eighth Meeting of States Parties, convened by the Secretary-General pursuant to resolution 72/73, is to be resumed on 15 January 2019, and requests the Secretary-General to provide full conference services, including documentation, as required; - 55.
-Requests the Secretary-General to convene the twenty-ninth Meeting of States Parties to the Convention from 17 to 19 June 2019, with full conference services, including documentation, as required;
+- 55. Notes with satisfaction that the twenty-ninth Meeting of States Parties to the Convention commemorated the twenty-fifth anniversary of the entry into force of the Convention, and welcomes the report of that Meeting;5 - 56.
+Requests the Secretary-General to convene the thirtieth Meeting of States Parties to the Convention from 15 to 19 June 2020, with full conference services, including documentation, as required;